towa-digital/gebrueder-weiss-woocommerce/docs/how-it-works.md

 2. The status for the order gets set to the [fulfillment state](./setup#settings-tab-fulfillment).
 This can happen as a result of one of the following two events:
 	1. The payment processor receives the payment for the order and updates the order state. to the fullfillment state *(this would be the default processing state from woocommerce)*
 	2. The shop manager updates the status manually. *(this would be done if pay by check or something similar is activated)*
-3. During the state transition, the WooCommerce Plugin triggers an API Call to the Gebrüder Weiss API to trigger shipping for the order and sets the order state to [pending state](./setup.md#settings-tab-fulfillment).
+3. Once the fullfillment state is reached, the WooCommerce Plugin triggers an API Call to the Gebrüder Weiss API to trigger shipping for the order and sets the order state to [pending state](./setup.md#settings-tab-fulfillment).
 Depending on the success of the API call, the flow is different from here:
 	1. If the request is successful, state transition progresses to the [pending state](./setup.md#settings-tab-fulfillment), and the flow continues with step 4.
 	2. If the request fails, a retry flow gets started:
 		1. The request gets added to a failed requests queue.
 		2. Every five minutes, the requests in this queue get retried.
 		3. If the request is successful, this subflow ends.
-		4. If a **request fails** for the third time, a **notification is sent to the store owner**, and the order state gets set to the [fulfillment error state](./setup.md#settings-tab-settings-tab-fulfillment).
+		4. If a **request fails** for the third time, a **notification is sent to the store owner**, and the order state gets set to the [fulfillment error state](./setup.md#settings-tab-fulfillment).
 4. Once the shipping is created, the Gebrüder Weiss triggers a WebHook that calls a REST endpoint provided by the plugin (`{WORDPRESS_REST_API_BASE_URL}/gebrueder-weiss-woocommerce/v1/orders/{WOOCOMMERCE_ORDER_ID}/callbacks/success`).
 	1. The plugin attaches the Gebrüder Weiss shipping id to the order.
 This will be saved in the custom field defined in the [Order Id Field](./setup.md#settings-tab-order)
 	2. The plugin attaches shipping status URL to the order.
 This will be saved in the custom field defined in the [Tracking Link Field](./setup.md#settings-tab-order)
 	3. The plugin attaches the carrier information to the order.
-This will be saved in the custom field defined in the [Tracking Link Field](./setup.md#settings-tab-order)
+This will be saved in the custom field defined in the [Carrier Information Field](./setup.md#settings-tab-order)
 5. Once the Gebrüder Weiss has shipped the item, they trigger another WebHook that calls a REST endpoint provided by the plugin (`{WORDPRESS_REST_API_BASE_URL}/gebrueder-weiss-woocommerce/v1/orders/{WOOCOMMERCE_ORDER_ID}/callbacks/fulfillment`).
 6. The order state gets updated to the [fulfilled state](./setup.md#settings-tab-fulfillment).